Selmaaaaa/Inventory-Management-System/README.md

 # Inventory-Management-System

-## Desktop Application for managing an inventory of a jewlery store named "Richesse" (means wealth in french).
+## Desktop Application for managing an inventory of a jewelry store named "Richesse" (means wealth in french).

 This Desktop app was built in python , uses MySQL  to have access to a secure DataBase  and the GUI was made using python's GUI Library Tkinter.